nazarzadeh/solutions/KnightGame/README.md

 game and the players, and finally introduce the Great Winner.

 ### Spec
-Generic Circular LinkedList used as the data structure.
+1. Generic Circular LinkedList used as the data structure.
-Also the FightClub class is generic and can accept different types of fighter.
+2. Also the FightClub class is generic and can accepts different types of fighters.